I’ve been having a lot of conversations about the idea of Responsive Fundraising.

 A few months back my garbage disposal got a leak.
 So under my sink—I placed a bucket that collected all the water as it dripped.

 Every night, I would empty the bucket.

 Because if i don’t empty the bucket, it will start to stink.
-It will get full.
-Overflow.
+It will get full and overflow.

-And now we’ve have a whole new problem!
+And now we’d have a whole new problem!

 Now… I could do this bucket changing charade for the rest of my life.
 I could pass this bucket changing tradition as a legacy to my children!